Sample Syllabi for Professional and Continuing Education

 By assembling current food systems educational material GFC deepens the curricular offerings of planning programs in the US.

 A growing number of professional planning departments are training students in food systems planning.
-As recently as 2004, only nine programs in the United States offered, or had offered in the past, “a course that addressed community food systems—either as a standalone course or embedded in a regular course (Hammer 2004).”
+In 2004, only nine programs in the United States offered, or had offered in the past, “a course that addressed community food systems—either as a standalone course or embedded in a regular course (Hammer 2004).”
 Among these programs, the University of Wisconsin-Madison played a pioneering role in planning education on food systems by offering coursework in this area (Mendes, Joe Nasr et al. 2011), training both masters and doctoral students.
-A recent telephone survey by the GFC team indicates that today about 20 of 74 accredited planning programs offer seminars on food systems planning, indicating a growing desire among schools to support planning education in food systems.
+Today more than 20 of 74 accredited planning programs offer seminars on food systems planning, indicating a growing desire among schools to support planning education in food systems.
+Courses taught at planning programs include seminars and studio (or, practicum) courses on food systems planning.

 Born, Branden.
 Urban Planning and the Food System.
 University of Washington.